caseytechschool-cts/MIT-APP-INVENTOR-TUTORIAL/Tutorial#1/readme.md

 10. **Congratulation!** You have completed the design phase.
 Now, it's time to think about implementing the app logic.

 ## App logic
-When you click on the `Hide` button, the app hides the image and changes the  button text to `Show`.
-Once you click on the `Show` button, the app shows the image and changes the button text to `Hide`.

-The following image shows you the logical breakdown.
+The app logic is responsible for toggling the visibility of the image and updating the button text accordingly.
+Follow these steps to implement the logic:

 ![logic](media/logic.jpg)

-To implement the above logic, click on the `Blocks` tab on top of `Properties` panel and follow these steps:
+1. Navigate to the `Blocks` tab above the `Properties` panel.

-1. Click on `Button1` from `Blocks` panel and drag and drop `when Button1.Click` block.
+2. Click on `Button1` in the `Blocks` panel and drag the `when Button1.Click` block.
-2. Click on `Control` block and drag and drop `if then else` block inside the `when Button1.Click` block.
+3. Drag an `if then else` block from the `Control` section into the `when Button1.Click` block.
-3. Click on the `Logic` block and drag and drop the equal block on the if statement.
+4. Drag an equal block from the `Logic` section and drop it into the if statement.
-4. Click on the screen and type `Button1.Text` and press enter.
-Move the new block inside the first section of the equal operation.
+5. Use the `Button1.Text` block from the `Button1` section, placing it in the first section of the equal operation.
-    > Another option: Click on the `Button1` from the `Blocks` panel and find the block `Button1.Text` and drag and drop it.
-5. Click on the screen and type *text*.
-Choose it from the drop down menu and move the block on the second section of the equal operation.
-Type Hide in empty block.
-At this stage the code should look like the following:
+6. Drag an empty text block from the `Text` section into the second part of the equal operation.
+Type *Hide* in the empty block.
    ![block-code-1](media/blocks1.png)
-6. Click on the screen and type **set image1** and from the drop down menu choose `Visible`.
-Type False on the screen and connect it with the set image1 block.
-Move the entire block inside the if statement.
+7. Click on the `Image1` block and drag and drop `set Image1.Visible to` on your screen.
+From the `Logic` section grab the `False` block.
+Connect them together.
-7. Similarly, set the Button1 text to Show.
-The following image shows code at this stage.
+8. Similarly, click on the `Button1` block and drag and drop `set Button1.Text to` on your screen.
+From the `Text` section grab the empty text block and type `Show`.
+Connect them together.
+9. Move these two blocks inside the if statement.
    ![block-code-2](media/blocks2.png)
-8. Right-click on the first set block and choose `Duplicate`.
-Move the duplicated block inside the else statement.
-Change false to true.
+9. Right-click on the first set block, choose `Duplicate`, and move the duplicated block inside the else statement.
+Change `False` to `True` and `Show` to `Hide`.
-9. Duplicate the other block and move it into the else statement and change the text to Hide.
+10. Duplicate the other block, move it into the else statement, and change the text to *Hide*.
 The final code is as follows:
     ![final code](media/blocks3.png)
-10. **Congrats, you are done!!!** Let's test it.

----
+11. **Congratulations, you are done!** Test your app to see the logic in action.

 ## Testing the app
 There are a few different ways you can test the app.
 Here, I will show you the easiest way of testing the app.
 To test the app, **make sure your laptop and tablet/mobile devices are connected on the same Wi-Fi network.**